zentrope/pong-2/protocol.md

 * The server never initiates a message except when one of the clients disappears.

-* When a client leaves a room, all remaining connections are sent a disconnect message.
+* When a client leaves a session, all remaining connections are sent a disconnect message.
+(Or, no: clients decide if they ought to leave because they get the disconnect message.)

-* When clients first connect, they're placed in the "lobby" until the join the right room.
+* When clients first connect, they're placed in the "lobby" until they join a game session.

-* Should the server kick game-over rooms back to the lobby?